firebase/geofire-objc/README.md

 }];
 ```

-To cancel one ore all callbacks for a geo query call `removeObserverWithFirebaseHandle:` or `removeAllObservers`.
+To cancel one or all callbacks for a geo query call `removeObserverWithFirebaseHandle:` or `removeAllObservers`.

 #### Updating the search criteria